Fr

 As a result, organizations may need to invest in customizations or additional modules to meet their unique operational needs.
 These costs can add up quickly, so it is important to identify any potential customization requirements before committing to an ERP solution.

 To reduce customization costs, companies should thoroughly assess their requirements and processes to ensure that the ERP system they choose can adequately accommodate them.
-Additionally, organizations may want to consider using an “off-the-shelf” solution or working with a vendor who offers extensive customization options.
+Additionally, organizations may want to consider using an “off-the-shelf” solution or working with ERP vendors who offers extensive customization options.

 2. DATA MIGRATION